Submersible Tether Reel | Working with ROVs and Pipe Crawlers

 About Deep Trekker Inc.

 Deep Trekker Inc. was founded in 2010 with a mission to create portable, affordable, and easy to use harsh environment robotic inspection tools.
 The company is headquartered in Ontario Canada, with engineering and manufacturing all completed in house.
 Based on a clean sheet design, the premiere product, the DTG2 ROV was introduced in August 2011.
-Since that time, Deep Trekker Inc has developed 5 robot lines including 2 ROVs, 2 submersible crawler systems and subsurface surveillance cameras.
+Since that time, Deep Trekker Inc has developed 5 robot lines including 2 ROVs, 2 submersible crawler systems and subsurface inspection cameras.
 With sales in over 80 countries, Deep Trekker robots can be found in industries ranging from aquaculture to municipal contracting, military, search and rescue, shipping, infrastructure and more.

 For media inquiries, please contact: